2003 invasion of Iraq: Weapons of mass destruction

 In September 2002, the Bush administration said attempts by Iraq to acquire thousands of high-strength aluminum tubes pointed to a clandestine program to make enriched uranium for nuclear bombs.
-Powell, in his address to the UN Security Council just before the war, referred to the aluminum tubes.
+Powell referred to the tubes in his UNSC presentation.
 A report released by the Institute for Science and International Security in 2002, however, reported that it was highly unlikely that the tubes could be used to enrich uranium.
-Powell later admitted he had presented an inaccurate case to the United Nations on Iraqi weapons, based on sourcing that was wrong and in some cases "deliberately misleading."
+Powell later admitted that his presentation had inaccuracies, based on sourcing that was wrong, and in some cases "deliberately misleading."

 The Bush administration asserted that the Saddam government had sought to purchase yellowcake uranium from Niger.
 On 7 March 2003, the U.S. submitted intelligence documents as evidence to the International Atomic Energy Agency.
 These documents were dismissed by the IAEA as forgeries, with the concurrence in that judgment of outside experts.
-At the time, a US official stated that the evidence was submitted to the IAEA without knowledge of its provenance and characterized any mistakes as "more likely due to incompetence not malice".
+At the time, an American official stated that the evidence was submitted to the IAEA without knowledge of its provenance and characterized any mistakes as "more likely due to incompetence not malice".

 Since the invasion, the U.S. government statements concerning Iraqi weapons programs and links to al-Qaeda have been discredited, though chemical weapons were found in Iraq during the occupation period.
 While the debate of whether Iraq intended to develop chemical, biological, and nuclear weapons in the future remains open, no WMDs have been found in Iraq since the invasion despite comprehensive inspections lasting more than 18 months.
-In Cairo, on 24 February 2001, Colin Powell had predicted as much, saying, "[Saddam] has not developed any significant capability with respect to weapons of mass destruction.
+In Cairo, on 24 February 2001, Powell had predicted as much, saying, "[Saddam] has not developed any significant capability with respect to weapons of mass destruction.
 He is unable to project conventional power against his neighbours."

 Connection to terrorists

-Another justification included the alleged connection between the regime of Saddam Hussein and that of terrorist organizations such as Al-Qaeda that had attacked the United States during the September 11, 2001, terrorist attacks.
+Another justification included the alleged connection between Saddam's and that of terrorist organizations such as al-Qaeda.